alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 git push
 ~~~

-Note that there might have been no dependency updates.
+Note: there might have been no dependency updates.
 We'll come back to that later.

 To do a release, we need to tell Maven where our code is located in version control: